yorevs/homesetup/README.md

 ### Try-it first

-You run HomeSetup from a docker ontainer and then decide whether to install it on your machine.
+You can run HomeSetup from a docker container and then decide whether to install it on your machine.
 To do that, you need to pull the image you want to try:

 `$ docker run --rm -it yorevs/hhs-centos`